Toxic heavy metal: Human

+Environment

 Soils contaminated by heavy metals can be remediated by one or more of the following technologies: isolation; immobilization; toxicity reduction; physical separation; or extraction.
 Isolation involves the use of caps, membranes or below-ground barriers in an attempt to quarantine the contaminated soil.
 Immobilization aims to alter the properties of the soil so as to hinder the mobility of the heavy contaminants.
 Toxicity reduction attempts to oxidise or reduce the toxic heavy metal ions, via chemical or biological means into less toxic or mobile forms.
 Physical separation involves the removal of the contaminated soil and the separation of the metal contaminants by mechanical means.
 Extraction is an on or off-site process that uses chemicals, high-temperature volatization, or electrolysis to extract contaminants from soils.
 The process or processes used will vary according to contaminant and the characteristics of the site.

 Benefits

 Some elements otherwise regarded as toxic heavy metals are essential, in small quantities, for human health.
 These elements include vanadium, manganese, iron, cobalt, copper, zinc, selenium, strontium and molybdenum.
 A deficiency of these essential metals may increase susceptibility to heavy metal poisoning.

+Selenium is the most toxic of the heavy metals that are essential for mammals.
+Selenium is normally excreted and only becomes toxic when the intake exceeds the excretory capacity.